lyft/nuscenes-devkit/README.md

 # Data Exploration Tutorial

-To get started with the nuScenes devkit, run the tutorial using [Jupyter Notebook](notebooks/tutorial_lyft.ipynb).
+To get started with the Lyft Dataset SDK, run the tutorial using [Jupyter Notebook](notebooks/tutorial_lyft.ipynb).